 If you want to use a tin with different capacity, you might want to adjust the quantities.
 You can calculate and get a rough estimate and then do a trial bake to know for sure.

 Following are the steps, its always a good idea to read through the steps, look at the pictures and then attempt the recipe.

-Mix everything except water and butter, in a bowl of a stand mixer.
+Mix everything except for water and butter, in a bowl of a stand mixer.
 Gradually add water until everything comes together.
-Add butter a bit at a time and mix to combine.
+When a dough is formed, add butter a bit at a time and mix to combine.
 Once everything is mixed, you will get a soft, sticky dough.

 Let this sticky dough sit in the bowl for 15 – 20 minutes.
 And then mix for about two minutes on medium speed.
 Scrape down the bowl as necessary.
 Add a little dusting of flour around the edges to encourage dough to come together in to a ball.